alexharri/website/posts/canvas-to-ascii.md

   drawAffects
 />

-For each component of the internal sampling vector, we'll calculate the maximum external sampling value across all of the external sampling vector component that affect it, and use that maximum in the contrast enhancement.
+For each component of the internal sampling vector, we'll calculate the maximum value across the external sampling vector components that affect it, and use that maximum to perform the contrast enhancement.

-Let's implement this.
-I'l order the internal and external sampling circles like so:
+Let's implement that.
+I'll order the internal and external sampling circles like so:

 <InteractiveVector6D
   samplingVector={[0.3, 0.3, 0.3, 0.3, 0.3, 0.3]}